Alicia-Sun/vedette/README.md

 Simple.py is example code from the Kitware site on running a stream.
 Currently, use lvenv2 since there are venv issues.
 That is the only functional one.

+TO RUN: (might need to open browser in windowed mode for some reason)
+- run backend on one terminal: vedette> lvpython lidar_freecam.py --venv .lvenv2
+- run frontend on a separate terminal: vedette\frontend\web-app> npm start
+- if you are streaming live, you are done
+- if running a .pcap file, you have to stream it in a separate terminal: vedette> PacketFileSender.exe test_data.pcap